ElliotTanIIT/cs550-term-project/README.md

 # cs550-term-project

-## Exploring the computational and functional capabilities of InfluxDB and TimescaleDB
+## Exploring the functional computational and capabilities of InfluxDB and TimescaleDB

-The goal of this project is to compare two time series databases: InfluxDB and TimescaleDB.
-The comparison problem of two databases can be divided into three sections.
+The goal of this project was to compare two time series databases: InfluxDB and TimescaleDB.
+We compared both their functionality and computational capabilities.
+In order to measure their computational capabilities, we used Time Series Benchmark Suite (TSBS) and ran similar experments on the respective Time Series Databases.

-### Section 1
+InfluxDB is written in the GoLang while TimescaleDB is an extension of PostgreSQL, and both are time series databases.

-First, the architecture of the databases need to be explored.
-The architecture of databases helps us to understand how data is stored, and how queries are executed in different databases.
+### Functionality

-### Section 2
+Through thorough research, we learned that InfluxDB has a large advantage in its functional capabilities due to the various packages that it contains.
+Although there is a steeper learning curve to using InfluxDB because of it's custom SQL-like query language, users will find that it more flexible than TimescaleDB.
+Some of the packages allow it to store and retireve data as json, csv, or even Http protocols.
+InfluxDB also has a GUI with drop down menus to help build queries, allowing newer users to familiarize themselves with InfluxDBs system.
+In contrast, we found TimescaleDB to lack many of the functionalities that InfluxDB offered.

-Second, it is necessary to get to know the unique operational capabilities of the databases.
-This is also an important section.
-As we know both InfluxDB and TimescaleDB are popular time series databases on the market.
-There must be some functional differences between them, and our task is to figure out their unique operation capabilities.
+### Computational Capablity

-### Section 3
+After running TSBS, we found InfluxDB to have much faster single host query execution than TimescaleDB.
+This means that when only 1 user is accessing the database, InfluxDB outperforms TimescaleDB.
+However, when we ran the tests for multiple hosts and last point retrieval (getting the most recent record from database), we found that TimescaleDB worked faster.

-Third, the computational performance should be evaluated.
-The performance of a database is very essential.
-One database may perform variously on different types of queries.
-Therefore, we need to figure out for InfluxDB and TimescaleDB, which database performs better on what kind of queries.
-Also, the data insertion performance is an important feature, which needs to be considered in this project.
+### Which is Better?

-Please read the official final report for more details on how we went about solving these problems.
+In the case of data analysis, we would recommend InfluxDB for its numerous packages and flexibility in manipulating data, and its faster single host query speed.
+However, if a company wanted to have a storage database servicing multiple users, we would recomment TimescaleDB as it's query execution scales better with more people.

 ### Tools used